leonlan/dynamic-dispatch-waves/README.md

 ## Paper

-For more details see our paper *[An iterative sample scenario algorithm for the dynamic dispatch waves problem](https://pubsonline.informs.org/doi/10.1287/trsc.2023.0111)*.
-If this code is useful for your work, please consider citing our work:
+For more details see our paper *[An iterative sample scenario approach for the dynamic dispatch waves problem](https://pubsonline.informs.org/doi/10.1287/trsc.2023.0111)*.
+If this code is useful to you, please consider citing our work:

 ``` bibtex
 @article{Lan_et_al_2024,